EpfeiferNutri/Phage-plasmids/geNomad_vConTACTv2/DESCRIPTION_geNomad_vConTACTv2.md

 **geNomad:**

--   Any FASTA file containing nucleotide sequences.
+-   Nucleotide FASTA file

 **vConTACT v2:**

--   A FASTA file of amino acid sequences.
+-   A protein sequences FASTA file
--   A "gene-to-genome" mapping file (`.tsv` or `.csv` format).
+-   A "protein-to-genome" mapping file (`.tsv` or `.csv` format).
--   **For P-P detection**: a reference dataset of known P-Ps.
+-   **For P-P detection**: include a reference P-P dataset in the protein and protein-to-genome tables.
+  Use --db flag "None" in vcontact2

 ### **Running**